-- Long wait times in context of low resources and staffing - Policy Suggestions: - 1.
+- Long wait times in context of low resources and staffing - Policy Implications for Consideration: - 1.
 Evaluate what funding, resources, or structural changes would be needed to ensure that Admissions and Records, Financial Aid, Counseling, and Tutoring are able to provide their services efficiently and effectively to campus.